310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 {% bubble Tetora fist %}
 “We’ve still got more to go for our live show, so please try to follow along!”

-“Next up is my solo song, ‘Unmei Power Energy!”
+“Next up is my solo song, ‘Unmei Power Energy!’
 Please accept all my energy and efforts…☆”
 {% endbubble %}

 <div class="stories">